threatworx/twigs/README.rst

   --assetid ASSETID     A unique ID to be assigned to the discovered asset --assetname ASSETNAME
-                        A name/label to be assigned to the discovered asset
+                        A name/label to be assigned to the discovered asset --impact_refresh_days IMPACT_REFRESH_DAYS
+                        Request impact refresh for this asset for number of days (range 1 - 365 days)

 Note: For Windows hosts, you can use provided PowerShell script (windows_discovery.ps1) for discovery.
 It requires PowerShell 3.0 or higher.